 Yes.
 USPAP are the current accepted standards for professional appraisal practice.
 The standards articulate procedures to be followed in the development of a credible appraisal and the manner in which the results of that process are reported.
 USPAP establishes requirements for appraisers to perform assignments with impartiality, objectivity, and independence.
 A USPAP compliant appraisal is an indication of professionalism to which the appraiser adheres.

 It depends on the objects in the collection.
-With prices in the fine art market fluctuating widely, it is recommended that fine art be appraised every three to five years.
+With prices in the market fluctuating widely, it is recommended that personal property be appraised every three to five years.
 Collectors often do not realize they need to have their collection reevaluated or that some insurance companies require it.
 Additional insurance coverage might be necessary on works that have increased in value.
 An updated appraisal will also help collectors realize which works may need coverage adjusted lower.
 Consequently, your premium may continue to increase, even if the market is declining.
-An appraisal with accurate and current values is also essential for estate planning and estate tax, charitable donation, and gift tax.

 An appraisal is an opinion of value developed and supported by data gathered, analyzed, and interpreted from the marketplace.
 A purchase price is a fact of the amount paid for the property.
 The purchase price may not have any relation to the value that might be given due to the financial capabilities, motivations, or special interests of a buyer or seller.
 In addition, if an appraisal is based only on the purchase price, it may not be accepted by an insurance company for insurance coverage.